We believe food should be fresh, delicious and seasonal. Locally-sourced where possible. Nourishing to body and soul, preferably both.

 Fresh bread and scones every day

 Our artisan pastry chef has an early start, baking our fresh bread and scones every day in-house – believe it or not, that’s pretty rare these days.
 For our bread, we use traditional methods and four important ingredients: flour, yeast, salt and water.

 No flour improvers, no enzymes, no stabilisers, no preservatives; plenty of warmth, time and skill.

 Our home-baking includes treats such Victoria Sponge, scones, brownies, traybakes, cheesecakes, shortbread, empire biscuits and carrot cake.

 Available to enjoy at home

-Many of the items on our menu can also be bought in our deli – so if you love the cheese on our daily cheese platter or especially enjoyed the bread served with your soup, why not buy some in our deli to eat at home?
+Many of the items on our menu can also be bought in our Food Hall – so if you love the cheese on our daily cheese platter or especially enjoyed the bread served with your soup, why not buy some to eat at home?
 The asterisks* on our menu show which items are available to purchase in our deli, subject to availability.

 “One cannot think well, love well, sleep well, if one has not dined well.” -Virginia Woolf

 All of our meals are prepared in premises where nuts, mustard, soya, celery, fish, sulphites and gluten are also used.